-3. Cardiac MRI scan – This is complementary to your echo scan which we perform in clinic.
-The MRI scan can give very accurate information in relation to the size and function of the heart plus any scarring of the heart tissue.
+3. Cardiac MRI scan – The MRI scan can give very accurate information in relation to the size and function of the heart plus any scarring of the heart tissue.
 We can assess valve function accurately, obstruction to flow and any leaks.

 Advanced heart failure therapies – Transplantation and ventricular assist devices